Heller College of Business

 Grade requirements

 Specific requirements for individual majors are listed under each discipline.
-All courses in the major must be passed with grades of C- or higher.
+All courses in the major must be passed with grades of C- or higher with an average 2.0.
 Each major has additional course(s) which require a grade of C- or higher.

 Course Grading